-Today, the final day of your tour, you’ll take a plane back to Port Moresby, from where you can check in to your international flight, either to return home, or on to your next destination.
+Today, the final day of your journey through wild Papua New Guinea, you’ll take a plane back to Port Moresby, from where you can check in to your international flight onward.

 Karawari is a striking, rustic-style wood and bamboo lodge located in the heart of the rainforested Sepik region, home to numerous indigenous tribespeople.
 Its 10 private cottages are built from local bush materials and designed for minimum impact on the local residents.
 All come with two twin-bedded rooms, an en-suite bathroom, ceiling fan, 220V electricity, hot and cold running water, mosquito nets and a shared veranda, and are comfortable and generously sized.
 The dining room serves simple local meals, while guests can also relax in the lounge and bar.